You-know-who-skills/Winc-Academy-opdrachten-per-24-01-2023/superpy/README.md

-This project is a **Command Line Interface** (CLI) project, which means that you can only use this project in a terminal; for example 'Windows terminal'.
+This project is a **Command Line Interface** (CLI) project, which means that you can only use this project in a terminal; for example 'Windows terminal' / 'Windows PowerShell'.

 If you want to use my project, the only thing you have to do is: